luyadev/luya.io/docs/guide/concepts/elements.md

 </div>
 ```

-Of course the above example requires as well that the variables `title`, `description`, `buttonHref` and `buttonName` have been passed to the recursiv element rendering of the button.
+Of course the above example requires as well that the variables `title`, `description`, `buttonHref` and `buttonName` have been passed to the recursive element rendering of the button.

 # Automatic styleguide from elements